azreco/azreco-tts-python/README.md

 # AzReco **Text To Speech** API python example
 Sample python script to help you integrate with our text-to-speech API.

-This is a sample python script for uploading text file and saving the audio into a .wav file.
+This is a sample python script for uploading text file or text and saving the audio into a .wav file.

 # Supported languages
 Azerbaijani (az-AZ)